Juniami7/Udacity-Deploy-a-High-Availability-Web-App-CloudFormation/README.md

 # Udacity-Deploy-a-High-Availability-Web-App-CloudFormation
-Project 2

-Deploy a high-availability web app using CloudFormation
+Deploy a high-availability web app using CloudFormation:

 This project deploys a high-availability web app using Infrastructure as Code (IaC) with AWS Cloudformation scripts.